Alquffah/pos_system/readme.md

 Needs to be fixed:
-1. when entering an item in the database, make sure that the barcode is unique
-2. in the cashier tab add a label indicating that the barcode is not found
+1. when entering an item in the database, make sure that the barcode is unique if there are multiple items in the database with the same barcode add pop up window when the item is scanned